 The following policy has been approved and will enable Office of the Registrar staff to certify and distribute diplomas, with appropriate honors, to as many degree candidates as possible at commencement.

-- All degree candidates who were enrolled in all remaining degree requirements during the semester, in which the graduation is being held, will be allowed to participate in commencement regardless of whether they pass the final audit on May 10.
+- All degree candidates who were enrolled in all remaining degree requirements during the semester in which the graduation is being held and have an active graduation application will be allowed to participate in commencement regardless of whether they pass the final audit on December 14.
 Candidates who fail the final audit will not receive a diploma at commencement.